Back To Top

 Looks won't turn heads

-To begin with, the Drive Pro has been given a big makeover from its predecessor, with the key changes being a new midsole that utilizes softer, energy returning foam on the medial side of the foot, as well as firmer, more supportive materials on the lateral side of the foot to support it through the movement of the swing.
+To begin with, when it first came out the Drive Pro was given a big makeover from its predecessor, with the key changes being a midsole that utilizes softer, energy returning foam on the medial side of the foot, as well as firmer, more supportive materials on the lateral side of the foot to support it through the movement of the swing.

-It's called a Swing Support System, or S3 and, in testing, we felt it worked perfectly to keep our foot supported and locked-in whilst tackling the golf course.
-Covering everything from traction and the midsole, all the way up to a new lacing system developed by the Under Armour team, there's a reason why we have selected it as our top pick!
+It's called a Swing Support System, or S3 and, in testing, I felt it worked perfectly to keep our foot supported and locked-in whilst tackling the golf course.
+Covering everything from traction and the midsole, all the way up to a new lacing system developed by the Under Armour team.

 Nine spikes on the sole ensure plenty of grip no matter the underfoot conditions.
 Despite these spikes, this shoe is lightweight and comes in at just 12oz, putting it firmly in the running for the best golf shoes for walking.
 The looks are good rather than great, with a slight upgrade in this department the only thing stopping us from truly falling in love with these shoes.
 Nevertheless, they're a really great option for all players.